neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ---

 Consider how environments can differ.
 Do all environments have the same amount or quality of food?
 What about predators?
-As you experienced in the [Natural Selection Simulation](natural-selection-simulation), environments exert selective pressure on phenotypes, which means that changing environments can change the relative fitness of two phenotypes... but how?
+As you experienced in the [Natural Selection Simulation](natural-selection-simulation), changing environments can change the relative fitness of a set of phenotypes... but how?

 Let's account for the effect of environment by adding two new variables to the model:
 - $q$ = the quality or amount of food available